Jodosoft/Libraries/README.md

 If developing a performance-sensitive application, use a profiler to assess the impact.

 Benchmarks are provided to facilitate comparison with the built-in types.
-To run the benchmarks, clone this repository then build and run *Jodo.Extensions.Numerics.Benchmarks* in RELEASE mode.
+To run the benchmarks, clone this repository then build and run *Jodo.Extensions.Numerics.Benchmarks.exe* in RELEASE mode.

 Sample output can be seen below: